 It helps keep toddlers from feeling displaced by the new baby.
 Staying in their familiar and safe-feeling crib also provides consistency during a time of change.

-If the sole reason you are making the transition is to avoid buying another crib, I understand!
 If your baby is due soon, I would suggest brainstorming other places for your newborn to sleep if possible.

 Perhaps you could use a bassinet or pack n play until your toddler is mature enough to make the switch.
 I go over the differences between a bassinet vs crib here.